 - Thread on skewers alternating with chunks of peppers and onions. grill 3 or 4 minutes per side depending on thickness of meat for medium rare.

-Click on the link if you want to read more about the differences between, marinade, marinate and macerate.
+Read more about the differences between, marinade, marinate and macerate.